cecilehannay/cecilehannay.github.io/amwg_dev/README.md

 # CAM6 development: "The old way"

-We shared CAM development through webpages:
+During CAM6 development, we shared CAM development effort through webpages:

 [https://www.cesm.ucar.edu/working_groups/Atmosphere/development/](https://www.cesm.ucar.edu/working_groups/Atmosphere/development/)

-Why not doing that for CAM7?
+**Why not doing that for CAM7?**
 - it is difficult to have several people collaborating on the traditional html webpages.
 - UCAR is imposing new standards (web2mod)
 - Moving from html to drupal